StuartJO/ThalamicGradients/README.md

 # ThalamicGradients

-This is code for "A phylogenetically-conserved axis of thalamocortical connectivity in the human brain", a preprint which can be found [here](https://www.biorxiv.org/content/10.1101/2022.11.15.516574v1)
+This is code for "A phylogenetically-conserved axis of thalamocortical connectivity in the human brain", which is published [here](https://www.nature.com/articles/s41467-023-41722-8)

-Note only does this give the code, but it also tells you _exactly_ where to go and what to do to collate all the data needed for this project (and if you don't want to do that, I already provide it *all for you!)
+Not only does this give the code, but it also tells you _exactly_ where to go and what to do to collate all the data needed for this project (and if you don't want to do that, I already provide it *all for you!)

 Note that almost all of this code assumes relative paths based on running code from the main directory (i.e., the one this file is originally located in)